History of Pakistan: Maratha Empire

-In 1758, the Maratha Empire's general Raghunath Rao attacked and conquered Punjab, frontier regions and Kashmir and drove out Timur Shah Durrani, the son and viceroy of Ahmad Shah Abdali.
+In 1758, the Maratha general Raghunath Rao attacked and conquered Punjab, frontier regions and Kashmir and drove out Timur Shah Durrani, the son and viceroy of Ahmad Shah Abdali.
 In 1759, the Marathas and its allies won the Battle of Lahore, defeating the Durranis, hence, Lahore, Dera Ghazi Khan, Multan, Peshawar, Kashmir, and other subahs on the south eastern side of Afghanistan's border fell under the Maratha rule.

-Ahmad Shah declared a jihad (or Islamic holy war) against the Marathas, and warriors from various Afghan tribes joined his army.
+Ahmad Shah declared a jihad (or Islamic holy war) against the Maratha Empire, and warriors from various Afghan tribes joined his army.
 Early skirmishes were followed by decisive victory for the Afghans against the much larger Maratha garrisons in Northwest India and by 1759 Ahmad Shah and his army reached Lahore and were poised to confront the Marathas.
 By 1760, the Maratha groups had coalesced into a big enough army under the command of Sadashivrao Bhau.
 Once again, Panipat was the scene of a confrontation between two warring contenders for control of northern India.
 The Third Battle of Panipat (14 January 1761), fought between largely Muslim and largely Hindu armies was waged along a twelve-kilometer front.
 Although the Durrani's army decisively defeated the Marathas, they suffered heavily in the battle.

 The victory at Panipat was the high point of Ahmad Shah's—and Afghan—power.
-However, even prior to his death, the empire began to face challenges in the form of a rising Sikhs in Punjab.
+However, even prior to his death, the empire began to face challenges in the form of rising Sikh power in Punjab.
 In 1762, Ahmad Shah crossed the passes from Afghanistan for the sixth time to subdue the Sikhs.
-From this time and on, the domination and control of the Empire began to loosen, and by the time of Durrani's death he had completely lost Punjab to the Sikhs, as well as earlier losses of northern territories to the Uzbeks, necessitating a compromise with them.
+From this time and on, the domination and control of the Afghans began to loosen, and by the time of Durrani's death he had completely lost Punjab to the Sikhs, as well as earlier losses of northern territories to the Uzbeks, necessitating a compromise with them.